 The preparation of financial statements requires an assessment of the validity of the going concern assumption.
 This in turn is dependent on finance being available for the continuing working capital requirements of the Group.
-Based on the assumption that such finance will become available, the directors believe that the going concern basis is appropriate for these accounts.
+Based on the assumption that such finance will become available, the directors believe that the going concern basis is appropriate for these accounts, Note 1(b) refers.